-Breydon Water: Norfolk lifeboat crews rescue 18 people and three pets
+Breydon Water: Norfolk lifeboat crews rescue 17 people and three pets

 A rescue helicopter was despatched by Humber Coastguard after it became clear crews would be unable to reach the 11 people stranded aboard the second cruiser, due to the tides.

-People were winched two at a time and taken in groups of six and five to a nearby rugby field.
+People were winched two at a time and taken to a nearby rugby field.

-Hemsby Lifeboat remained in the area on standby in order to keep the waterway clear while the helicopter winch took place.
+Hemsby lifeboat remained in the area on standby in order to keep the waterway clear while the helicopter winch took place.

 No-one needed hospital treatment, the lifeboat services said.